MicrosoftDocs/ATADocs/ATADocs/DeployUse/manage-telemetry-settings.md

     -   Number of Users

--   Suspicious Activities  – The following data is collected for each suspicious activity:
+-   Suspicious Activities  – The following anonymized data is collected for each suspicious activity:

     (Computer names, user names, and IP addresses are **not** collected)